Azure-Samples/azure-chaos-engineering/Readme.md

    .\scenarios\<scenario_name>\1.login.ps1
    ```

-4. Deploy the required resources and set up chaos targets using the provided scripts and templates executing each script (2,3,4).
+4. Deploy the required resources and set up chaos targets by executing the scripts in order.
 5. Run each experiment by executing the corresponding PowerShell script:

    ```powershell